ubarsc/timinghooks/README.md

 # timinghooks
 Support to set up custom timing hooks in Python applications.
 The main intention is to allow a programmer to embed timing points in key locations in an application, collecting identifiable timing data on sections of code, and produce summary statistics of the collected data.
 This will allow an application to report in simple terms on how the running time is distributed across different key parts of the code.

-The timinghooks module provides the Timers class.
+The timinghooks module provides the `Timers` class.
 An object of this class will manage multiple named timers.
 The general idea is to have one of these for the whole application, and pass it around to any part of the code which needs timing.

-The makeSummaryDict() method can be used to generate summary statistics on the timings.
+The `makeSummaryDict()` method can be used to generate summary statistics on the timings.

-Maintains a dictionary of pairs of start/finish times, before and after particular operations.
+Maintains a dictionary of pairs of start/finish times (in seconds), before and after particular operations.
 These are grouped by operation names, and for each name, a list is accumulated of the pairs, for every time when this operation was carried out.

 The operation names are arbitrary strings chosen by the user at each point where a timer is embedded in the application code.